Avoid These Metals for Your First Body Piercings

 Other Metals to Avoid

 Some metals should be avoided for other reasons.
-Take gold filled jewelry.
-This jewelry isn't recommended for piercings because it could contain unknown base metals, and it's unclear how your body would react to them.
+Take gold filled jewelry, which isn't recommended for piercings because it could contain unknown base metals, and it's unclear how your body would react to them.

 Although 24k gold is often praised because it is the highest grade of gold, it should be avoided for piercings because it is generally too soft for jewelry.
-As a result, it will be easily damaged and not last long.
+As a result, it will be easily damaged, not lasting for the long run.

 Finally, non-stainless steel is not recommended for piercings.
 Instead, use surgical implant grade stainless steel.
 Also, avoid steel claiming to be "surgical steel," which is not verified as "implant grade surgical steel."